CharlotteB25/Interactive-game/README.md

    ```

 4. **Open in browser**
-   Once the server is running, open the local address (usually [http://localhost:5173](http://localhost:5173)) to see the project.
+   Once the server is running, open the local address to see the project.

 ## Project Features